houmanka/bakery/README.md

  * Run `rake`
  * Must type **done** to see the calculation
  * Type One Item per line and press Enter after each line
+ * When you finished.
+Type 'done' and press enter.

    _____________________________________________________